CohortMinseok/Bumblebee/README.md

 - **Works on Multiple PC at once** - this bot is free to use on multiple pcs and will not clash with each other!
 - **Oversea Servers Supports** - works on MapleSEA, GMS, KMS, TMS.
-- **No Square Lie Detector / Floating Lie Detector / Princess Violetta** - this bot utilize real hardware keyboard and mouse to function, unlike other game bot which uses software based / simulation based / microsofft direct input to send keystrokes to the game.
+- **No Square Lie Detector / Floating Lie Detector / Princess Violetta** - this bot utilize real hardware keyboard and mouse to function, unlike other game bot which uses software based / simulation based / microsoft direct input to send keystrokes to the game.
 - **Clockwise / Anti-Clockwise Rotation** - choose from many map farming strategy which best suit your class and training map.
 - **Works on All Maps** - maps too many complicated platforms? no worries! this bot works on all maps in the game.
 - **QoL Utilities Functions** - enable auto pet feed, auto revival and more.